 - Application Authorization: Your application accesses LinkedIn APIs that are not member specific.

 Enter a valid web address as an authorized redirect URL so that you can receive the authorization code that can be later exchanged for an access token.
 Note that localhost addresses will not work with OAuth 2.0.

 With everything complete, your screen should look something like this.
 I have all the default application permissions currently checked, but you should check them according to your specific use case.

-With your callback URL set, you are now ready to retrieve your LinkedIn authorization code.
-Retrieving the authorization code requires performing a GET request to
+With your redirect URL set, you are now ready to retrieve your LinkedIn authorization code.
+If you are creating a non-member application authorization, skip this setp.
+Otherwise, you will need to perform a GET request to

 https://www.linkedin.com/oauth/v2/authorization with the following parameters:

 response_type: this should always be